-We have reviewed the accompanying June 30, 2019 consolidated interim financial statements of Corporación Interamericana para el Financiamiento de Infraestructura, S. A. and Subsidiaries ("the Corporation"), which comprises:

-- Consolidated statement of financial position as at June 30, 2019; - Consolidated statements of comprehensive income for the three-month and six-month periods ended June 30, 2019; - Consolidated statement of changes in equity for the six-month period ended June 30, 2019; - Consolidated statement of cash flows for the six-month period ended June 30, 2019; and - Notes to the consolidated interim financial statements.

-Management is responsible for the preparation and presentation of this consolidated interim financial statements in accordance with International Financial Reporting Standards (IFRS) including the requirements of IAS 34, "Interim Financial Reporting".
-Our responsibility is to express a conclusion on this consolidated interim financial statements based on our review.
+We have reviewed the accompanying consolidated statement of financial position of Corporación Interamericana para el Financiamiento de Infraestructura, S. A. and Subsidiaries (the "Corporation") as at March 31, 2019, the consolidated statements of comprehensive income, changes in equity and cash flows for the three-month period then ended, and notes, comprising significant accounting policies and other explanatory information ("the consolidated interim financial statements").
+Management is responsible for the preparation and fair presentation of these consolidated interim financial statements in accordance with International Financial Reporting Standards (IFRS) including the requirements of IAS 34, "Interim Financial Reporting".
+Our responsibility is to express a conclusion on these consolidated interim financial statements based on our review.